bvasic/wp_api_plugin/README.md

 # wp_api_plugin
-Plugin that calles API on initialisation and renders json on frontent
+Wordpress Plugin that calles API on initialisation and renders json on frontent